 Symbols on Basemaps

 These symbols are attached to the Basemaps and cannot be turned off or hidden.
 Most Basemap symbols show up best on the Topo Basemap.
-Click here to learn how to use Basemaps and 3D mode.
+Click here to learn how to use Basemaps.

 Hiking trail information is separated into three different layers: Hiking trails, trail slope, trail mileage.